hashkat/hashkat/docs/README.md

 * Update citation page when 'Transcending language barriers in a realistic model of an online social network' paper is submitted

-* No mention in the documentation of the network queries from *network.h* that can be inputted to learn certain network information

 * the code map image on the developers page needs to be fixed

-* key words page mentions interactive mode is under development
+* key words page mentions that interactive mode is under development, which may need to be edited when interactive mode is finished

 * more terms could be added to key words page